 - The Energy Star Program, WaterSense, the Smart Growth Program and the National Pollutant Discharge Elimination System are some of the initiatives of EPA

-- EPA also controls and prevents the spilling of oils and air pollution levels.
+- EPA also controls and prevents the spilling of oils and air pollution levels by systematic reviews

 - EPA also looks after the prevention and detection of crimes in the environment, setting rules for the usage of toxic chemicals, and monitoring of pollution level